apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 This class wraps the default Avro RPC client to provide failover handling capability to clients.
 This takes a whitespace-separated list of <host>:<port>
 representing the Flume agents that make-up a failover group.
+The Failover RPC Client currently does not support thrift.
 If there’s a communication error with the currently selected host (i.e. agent) agent, then the failover client automatically fails-over to the next host in the list.
 For example: